 Unfortunately, if you are using another waste hauler collecting solid waste from your property located in the unincorporated areas of the County you are violating the County Code of Ordinances, Chapter 32.
 In order to protect the citizens and property owners the County has no choice but to enforce a franchise violation.
-It is important to note that the franchise agreement does not apply to properties within a municipal boundary or its extraterritorial jurisdiction.
+It is important to note that the franchise agreement does not apply to properties within a municipal boundary.

 If your building project is located within the unincorporated areas of Catawba County, the use of the construction and demolition roll-off container is governed through the franchise agreement with Republic Services.
 For questions concerning this portion of the franchise agreement, please contact the Permit Center at (828) 465-8399 or the Utilities and Engineering Department at (828) 465-8261.

 A junked vehicle is any motor vehicle that does not display a current North Carolina license plate that: